(Portrait by Rembrant Peale)

 His senior officers talked him out of a direct assault in favor at a strike at the British rear.* He reluctantly gave heavy responsibility to General Charles Lee, a man of substantial military experience but limited ability.
 Thanks to Lee, the American battle plan fell apart.
 Washington rode forward, relieved Lee on the spot, and personally rallied Lee’s fleeing troops into order.
 It was during this moment that Washington lost his cool and offered General Lee his frank assessment of the subordinate’s professional competence.

 Although some historians doubt it, General Charles Scott of Virginia (left) claimed to have witnessed the scene.
-Scott himself was a man of prodigious profanity.
+Scott himself was a man of exceptionally skilled profanity.
 Later in Scott's life, one of his more refined friends tried to convince him to cease swearing.
 Would it not be better to follow the example of Washington?
 George Washington Parke Custis, Washington’s step-grandson and biographer, wrote:

 After the war, a friend of the gallant general, anxious to reform his evil habits, asked him whether it was possible that the man much beloved, the admired Washington, ever swore?
 Scott reflected for a moment, then exclaimed, "Yes, once.
 It was at Monmouth, and on a day that would have made any man swear.
 Yes, sir, he swore on that day, till the leaves shook on the trees, charming, delightful.
 Never have I enjoyed such swearing before or since.
 Sir, on that ever-memorable day, he swore like an angel from heaven.”
 The reformer abandoned [Charles Scott] in despair.